nealcaren/fightordie/Volumes/31/05/correspondence.md

 -->
 # Correspondence (1926)

-> *Broken Bow, Nebraska.*
-> &nbsp;
-> As president of a woman's club I am writing you for information in regard to your views on race assimilation, intermarriage of Negroes and whites.
+> *Broken Bow, Nebraska.* <p> As president of a woman's club I am writing you for information in regard to your views on race assimilation, intermarriage of Negroes and whites.
 We have just completed a two weeks' study of your book "Souls of Black Folk" and are unable to arrive at a definite conclusion as to your attitude toward this question.
 I am asking you to please let me know your honest convictions along this line and greatly oblige,
 >&nbsp;
 > Dr. Elizabeth Leonard